Automotivated/development/README.md

 You can validate it by running `docker -v` in your favorite ([fish](https://fishshell.com/) || [zsh](http://www.zsh.org/)) flavoured ([oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) || [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)) terminal ([iterm](https://www.iterm2.com/)).
 It should output something like: `Docker version 17.03.0-ce, build 60ccb22`

-First get the necessary dockerfiles by cloning this repository:
+First get the necessary files by cloning this repository:
 ```sh
 git clone https://github.com/Automotivated/development.git
 ```

-From here we got two options:
+## 1. Installation

-1. Running the docker for active development on the projects
+Run install.sh for optimal and minimal effort for setting everything up.

-2. Improving the docker containers
+## 2. Firing up the development environment

-## 1. Running the docker
+## 3. Manual

-### 1.1 Installation
+### 3.1 Installation
 First make a copy of the `.env.dist` file and name it `.env`.
 Now adjust the configuration accordingly.

 ```sh